btoll/onf-sneak/README.md

 - Each participant generates SSH keys (with secure passphrase, of course).
 - Add each public key to the remote server's `authorized_keys` file.
-- Each participant should add their key to their `SSH-AGENT`.
+- Each participant should add their key to their `GPG-AGENT` or `SSH-AGENT`.
 - Create a named pipe on the remote server.
 - Replace the vps name and the name of the named pipe for each script in the `scripts/` directory.
 - Have fun!